iumiCash/iumiCash.github.io/docs/vendors/vendor_registration.md

 ## Registration

 To use the iumiCash REST API, the vendor must first register by applying to a iumiCash representative.
-After registration, the vendor will receive a pair of `client_id` and `client_secret` credentials as well as API URL.
+After registration, the vendor will receive a pair of `client_id` and `client_secret` credentials as well as the API URL.

 ## Whitelisting